crystal-ruby/pages/typed/typed.md

 of the cache size of the hardware machine.
 We use object encapsulation to build up larger looking objects from these basic blocks.

 The calling convention is also object oriented, not stack based*.
-Message objects used to define the data needed for invocation.
-They carry arguments, a frame and return addresses.
+Message objects are used to define the data needed for invocation.
+They carry arguments, a frame and return address.
-Return addresses are pre-calculated and determined by the caller, and yes, there are several.
-In fact there is one return address per basic type, plus one for exception.
-A method invocation may thus be made to return to an entirely different location than the caller.
+The return address is pre-calculated and determined by the caller, so a method invocation may thus be made to return to an entirely different location.
 \*(A stack, as used in c, is not typed, not object oriented, and as such a source of problems)

 There is no non- object based memory at all.
 The only global constants are instances of